-Article 10 Transparency
+Article 11 Transparency

-10.1 Each Party shall, to the extent possible, ensure that its laws, regulations, procedures, and administrative rulings of general application in respect of any matter covered by this Treaty are promptly published or otherwise made available in such a manner as to enable interested persons and the other Party to become acquainted with them.

-- 10.2 Each Party shall, as provided for in its laws and regulations: - (i) publish any such measure that it proposes to adopt; and - (ii) provide interested persons and the other Party a reasonable opportunity to comment on such proposed measures. - 10.3 Each Party shall, upon request by the other Party, promptly respond to specific questions from and provide information to the other Party with respect to matters referred to in Article 10.1. - 10.4 Nothing in this Treaty shall require a Party to furnish or allow access to confidential information, the disclosure of which would impede law enforcement, or otherwise be contrary to the public interest, or which would prejudice legitimate commercial interests of particular juridical persons, public or private.
+- 11.1 Each Party shall, to the extent possible, ensure that the laws, regulations, procedures, and administrative rulings of general application of their State in respect of any matter covered by this Treaty are promptly published or otherwise made available in such a manner as to enable interested persons and the other Party to become acquainted with them. - 11.2 Each Party shall, as provided for in its laws: - (i) publish any such measure that it proposes to adopt; and - (ii) provide interested persons and the other Party a reasonable opportunity to comment on such proposed measures. - 11.3 Each Party shall, upon request by the other Party, promptly respond to specific questions from and provide information to the other Party with respect to matters referred to in Article 11.1. - 11.4 Nothing in this Treaty shall require a Party to furnish or allow access to confidential information, the disclosure of which would impede law enforcement, or otherwise be contrary to the public interest, or which would prejudice legitimate commercial interests of particular juridical persons, public or private. - 11.5 Nothing in this Treaty prevents one Party from requiring an investor of the other Party or its investments to provide routine information concerning those investments solely for informative or statistical purposes.